Unleash/unleash/docs/api/client/feature-toggles-api.md

 ### Variants

-All feature toggles can also thke an array of variants.
+All feature toggles can also take an array of variants.
 You can read more about [feature toggle variants](../../feature-toggle-variants).

 ```json
 {